Afghanistan

 Humanitarian assistance and development cooperation

-Since September 2021, Australia has committed $141 million in humanitarian assistance to respond to the Afghanistan crisis from 2021 to 2024, with a focus on supporting women and girls.
+Over the period from 2021 to 2024, Australia has committed $213 million in humanitarian and basic needs assistance to respond to the Afghanistan crisis, with a focus on supporting women and girls.
 Our assistance includes support for the provision of food, shelter, nutrition, sexual reproductive health services, essential health and education services, psychosocial counselling, and supporting the protection and empowerment of women and girls.
 Australia’s support contributes to the UN’s Humanitarian Response Plan for Afghanistan.

-Australia is working largely through UN agencies in Afghanistan – including the World Food Programme, the Afghanistan Humanitarian Fund (managed by the Office for the Coordination for Humanitarian Affairs), the United Nations Population Fund, and the United Nations High Commissioner for Refugees – to deliver humanitarian assistance, while also ensuring compliance with relevant sanctions obligations.
+Australia is working to support Afghans in Afghanistan and those displaced in the region largely through UN agencies – including the World Food Programme, the Afghanistan Humanitarian Fund (managed by the Office for the Coordination for Humanitarian Affairs), the United Nations Population Fund, and the United Nations High Commissioner for Refugees – to deliver humanitarian assistance, while also ensuring compliance with relevant sanctions obligations.

 Australia's humanitarian assistance and other programs are implemented in accordance with UNSC sanctions and do not benefit the Taliban directly.

-Australia also provided humanitarian assistance to support people in Afghanistan impacted by the devastating earthquake of 22 June 2022.
-Our support provided emergency assistance including shelter, food, and medical support, through partners already operating in the area, including five Mobile Health Teams, involving female providers who provided reproductive health, antenatal and postnatal care and psychosocial support to women and girls.
+Australia also provided humanitarian assistance to support people in Afghanistan impacted by the devastating earthquakes of 22 June 2022 and October 2023.
+Our support provided emergency assistance including shelter, health, food and protection for vulnerable people.

 Human Rights